ModernMube/OwnAudioSharp/README.md

 If you need pre-2.0.0 functionality because you wrote your code for an older version of OwnaudioSharp, replace the **Ownaudio** namespaces in your code with the **OwnaudioLegacy** namespace. for example: **Ownaudio.Source** => **OwnaudioLegacy.Source**

 **Migration recommendation:** Use version 2.0.0 or later for all new projects.
-The new managed engine offers superior performance and maintainability.
+The new managed engine offers better performance and maintainability.

 ## ✨ Key Features

 ### Professional Audio Features (Free!)

-Features typically found only in commercial software:
+Features you typically only find in commercial software:

 - **AI Vocal Separation**: State-of-the-art vocal and instrumental track separation using ONNX neural networks
-  - Multiple quality models: `default`, `best`, `karaoke`, `nmp`
+  - Multiple quality models: `default`, `best`, `karaoke`
   - Professional-grade stem isolation

 - **Audio Mastering**: AI-driven matchering - master your tracks to match reference audio